 Cocaine is a stimulant that increases the production of dopamine in the brain.
 Like heroin and alcohol, cocaine is incredibly addictive because of the way it changes the chemistry of the brain over time.
 These changes make users crave cocaine consistently, leading to a dangerously addictive cycle of highs and lows.
-Individuals can build up a tolerance to cocaine quickly, and a powerful psychological dependence usually follows, which eventually leads to addiction.
+Individuals can build up a tolerance to cocaine quickly, and a powerful psychological dependence may follow.

 Barbiturates are a group of drugs in the sedative-hypnotic class.
 They work by enhancing the effects of GABA, a neurotransmitter, in the brain, which serves to promote relaxation.
 Barbiturates were originally developed to help individuals suffering from sleep disorders and anxiety, but physicians stopped using them after realizing how addictive and dangerous they can be.

 Barbiturate addiction is dangerous for two reasons: The difference between a normal dose and a fatal dose is incredibly small, and according to the U.S. National Library of Medicine, the withdrawal symptoms of stopping barbiturates can be life-threatening.
 The Drug Abuse Warning Network reports that in 2011, there were more than 18,000 emergency room visits related to barbiturates.

 Signs of barbiturate misuse include extreme sleepiness, poor coordination, and shallow breathing.
 If a loved one is abusing barbiturates, it is critical to seek help as soon as possible.